Satellite Collection Object: How to Use External Files

 4. Click Reset () in the animation toolbar once you finish viewing your constellation of satellites.

-5. Double-click on ARTEMIS (the small dot) in the 3D Graphics window to view the metadata.
+5. Double-click on one of the satellite makers in the 3D Graphics window to view its metadata.

 6. ARTEMIS METADATA